-Use the service-policy interface configuration command on the switch to apply a policy map defined by the policy-map command to the input of a physical port.
+Use the service-policy interface configuration command to apply a policy map defined by the policy-map command to the input of a physical port.
 Use the no form of this command to remove the policy map and port association.